town-hall-pinball/project-alpha-1/README.md

 * The ``no-fear`` repository contains the code specific for the machine and ruleset.
 * The ``pinlib`` repository contains generic modules that can be useful for any machine and ruleset.
-It also provides an abstraction layer over pyprocgame in certain areas.
-* The ``pyprocgame`` repository is a fork to fix certain issues that cannot be monkey-patched or abstracted away.
-Issues for this repository should be filed in the ``pinlib`` repository.
+This provides the ``pyprocgame`` library that has custom patches applied and new code to provide a nicer abstraction layer.

 ## Contributing